AresMUSH/aresmush/plugins/fs3skills/help/en/rolls.md

 Except for private rolls, all rolls may be emitted to a special roll results channel so admins and storytellers not in the room can see results.

-## Types of Rolls

-Typically you will roll a skill.  (e.g. roll Firearms)
+Typically you will roll a skill (e.g. roll Firearms).

-The attribute dice are automatically added in based on the ability's configured related attribute.
-For action skills, this is shown on your sheet.
+The attribute dice are automatically added in.
 You can specify a different attribute when the default one doesn't make sense (e.g. roll Firearms+Mind for a knowledge-based challenge), or for background skills/languages/advantages, which all default to Wits (e.g. roll Acting+Presence).

-## Defaulting
+## Skills not on your Sheet

-You may roll an attribute by itself if you are defaulting to the "Everyman" ability for common knowledge (e.g. roll Wits will roll Wits + 1 die for the Everyman ability)
+For skills not on your sheet, you may roll an attribute by itself if you are defaulting to the "Everyman" ability for common knowledge (e.g. roll Wits will roll Wits + 1 die for the Everyman ability)

 ## Modifiers